-If you don’t want to catch fire accidentally while cooking, avoid loose clothes especially the sleeves.
-Ensure long hair is tied and covered properly as it may catch fire let alone finding its way into the food.
+Suppose you don’t want to catch fire accidentally while cooking; avoid loose clothes, especially the sleeves.
+Ensure long hair is tied and covered correctly as it may catch fire, let alone find its way into the food.

 Store sharp objects properly:

-Knives should be placed in wooden drawers or cabinet and out of children’s reach.
+Knives should be placed in wooden drawers or cabinets and out of children’s reach.
 The drawer should not be above the chest’s height as you don’t want knives coming falling on you.

 Try your best to have the kitchen floor dry always.
-Clean any spills immediately to avoid slippery floor which may lead to accidents.
+Clean any spills immediately to avoid slippery floors, leading to accidents.

 Avoid dangling jewelry: